DScope/docs/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-form_id | blank | If set, only get values of one form user_id | blank | If set, get values of only one user start | last 7 days | set the start date range end | today | set the end date range (Max range is 90 days)
+form_id | blank | If set, only get values of one form.
+This ID is in the URL at the moment of modify one form. eg. https://mydatascope.com/task_forms/XXXX/edit user_id | blank | If set, get values of only one user start | last 7 days | set the start date range end | today | set the end date range (Max range is 90 days)